Inflectra/spira-documentation/docs/Spira_Administration_Guide/Installing SpiraPlan.md

-Make sure that the following features are enabled within the \'Internet Information Services\' folder:
+Make sure that the following features are enabled within the 'Internet Information Services' folder:

 - Web Management Tools
 - IIS Management Console